BeeeYuhh/Pasumbal__PrompEngineeringExercise_MeXE4101_2025/README.md

 ### Exercise 4: Few-Shot Prompting

 **Example Prompt:** <br>
+“Example 1: <br>
-“Example 1: Input: "LED not turning on in Arduino circuit."
+Input: "LED not turning on in Arduino circuit." <br>
-Output: "Check if pinMode is set to OUTPUT and if the LED is connected correctly."
+Output: "Check if pinMode is set to OUTPUT and if the LED is connected correctly." <br>

-Example 2: Input: "Motor driver not responding to Arduino code."
+Example 2: Input: "Motor driver not responding to Arduino code." <br>
-Output: "Check if the enable pin is HIGH and power supply is correct."
+Output: "Check if the enable pin is HIGH and power supply is correct." <br>

-Input: "Ultrasonic sensor giving 0 distance reading."
+Input: "Ultrasonic sensor giving 0 distance reading." <br>
 Output: ?” </p>

 *Task:* Design 3 troubleshooting examples and test AI on diagnosing hardware/software issues.

 ***Prompt:***<br>
-"Situation 1: Arduino IDE fails to upload the code to the Arduino Uno.
+"Situation 1: Arduino IDE fails to upload the code to the Arduino Uno. </br>
-Output: • Check if the correct board and COM port are selected.
+Output: • Check if the correct board and COM port are selected. </br>

-Situation 2: The LCD display does not turn on despite being connected to the Arduino Uno.
+Situation 2: The LCD display does not turn on despite being connected to the Arduino Uno. </br>
-Output: • Verify that the LCD has proper power (VCC and GND).
+Output: • Verify that the LCD has proper power (VCC and GND). </br>

-Situation 3: The IR receiver LED blinks but no signal is detected in the code.
+Situation 3: The IR receiver LED blinks but no signal is detected in the code. </br>
-Output: • Ensure the IR receiver signal pin is connected to the correct Arduino input pin.
+Output: • Ensure the IR receiver signal pin is connected to the correct Arduino input pin. </br>

-Situation 4: The potentiometer is connected, but analog readings don’t change when adjusted.
+Situation 4: The potentiometer is connected, but analog readings don’t change when adjusted. </br>
-Output: (answer concisely and in a bulleted format)"
+Output: (answer concisely and in a bulleted format)" </br>

 ***Answer:***
 ```